mIRC-Scripters/mirckb/docs/source/identifiers/dollar.rst

 Others
 ------

 There are just too many identifiers and operators that deal with $ to cover here.
-Refer to the List of identifiers - mIRC|identifier's index for a more thorough and complete list.
+Refer to the identifier's index for a more thorough and complete list.

 Compatibility
 -------------